dutu/bisq-api-node/README.md

 Available RPC Methods are described in the official [Bisq gRPC API reference documentation](https://bisq-network.github.io/slate/#introduction).

-A method can be simply accessed using the format `.serviceName.rpcMethodName`.
+A method can be simply accessed using the format `.serviceName.methodName`.

 For example, you would call gRPC method `GetMarketPrice` of service `Price` like this:  `bisq.price.getMarketPrice({ currency_code: 'usd' })`.
 > Note that both the service name and method name are starting with a small letter.